 After designing your first custom asset allocation, we begin the service of portfolio management.
 In our management, we are devoted to achieving market returns while lowering volatility and reducing expenses.
 We do this through multiple aspects of our management.

 As our client, we monitor your investments daily for potential problems and recommend changes or rebalance your accounts as necessary.

 Unattended portfolios can quickly become more volatile as the stocks outgrow the bonds.
 However, tending to your portfolio too frequently can stifle some of the volatility that produces returns.

 The strategy of chasing returns is sadly common because people wrongly believe that an investment is going up (present tense) just because it went up (past tense).
-Although some people talk about “the momentum of the markets,” the stock markets are more volatile than such simplistic language and a rebalancing schedule is better at getting the rebalancing bonus than market timing.
+Although some people talk about “the momentum of the markets,” the stock markets are more volatile than such simplistic language and a rebalancing schedule is better at achieving the rebalancing bonus than market timing.